Improving Robustness and Deployability in Distributed MPC Formation Control: a Framework for Underwater Acoustic Networks: Adapting to asynchronous communication

-As for the FDMA strategy, the various agents may decode which information is being sent by which agent by opportunely processing the recordings from the own acoustic transducer per frequency band.
+As for the FDMA strategy, the agents may parse information sent from different agents by opportunely processing the recordings in separate frequency bands, using the bands to sort the information by sender agent.
 This strategy implies that packets may potentially be sent simultaneously, and this alleviates the need for sequential communication.
-At the same time using FDMA effectively requires full-duplex capabilities, increases the usage of the acoustic spectrum, and reduces the available bandwidth per transmitting agent by a factor \Nsize.
+At the same time, using FDMA effectively requires full-duplex capabilities, increases the usage of the acoustic spectrum, and reduces the available bandwidth per transmitting agent by a factor \Nsize.
 The reduction would in practice be somewhat bigger due to the need for guard bands to defend against Doppler spread.
 In return, the agents would know whose frequency band is whose, so there would be no need for a numeric identifier in the payload.

-As for the TDMA strategy, here the agents run iterations sequentially in a round-robin fashion, such that one agent takes an update step, broadcasts its packet, then the next agent takes these actions, to avoid packet collisions.
-This situation thus requires more strict assumptions on the clock synchronisation of the agents, and also implies a factor \Nsize less available time per iteration than the FDMA approach, though it does not constrain the available frequency band.
-In TDMA settings the transmitting agent needs to include its identifier in the packet it sends, and assuming that the sender knows who is in the network, the recipients can determine which part of the payload is theirs.
+As for the TDMA strategy, the agents run iterations sequentially in a round-robin fashion, such that one agent takes an update step, broadcasts its packet, then the next agent takes these actions, to avoid packet collisions.
+This situation requires more strict assumptions on the clock synchronisation of the agents, and also implies a factor \Nsize less available time per iteration than the FDMA approach, though it does not constrain the available frequency band.
+In TDMA settings, the transmitting agent needs to include its identifier in the packet it sends, and assuming that the sender knows who is in the network, the recipients can determine which part of the payload is theirs.
 Under an effective clock-synchronisation scheme, the selection of which is beyond the scope of this paper, scheduling by TDMA can be used to implement the sequential iterations and broadcasts.
 A timestamp can also be sent piggyback on the payload in a practical implementation.